pastoriomarco/manymove/README.md

 ```

 Right now the most extensive executable examples are found in manymove_cpp_trees repo: you can start from one of the executables there, taking care to use valid joint targets and poses for your robot.
 Also take some time setting up *move.hpp* coherently with the speed limits of your robot and planning pipeline of your choice.
-When you go through the code, you'll notice I explain what each section does and how to use it: I tried to keep it updated while modifying the repo, but some comments may be outdated or not relevant anymore. **Please let me know if something is not clear**!
+When you go through the code, you'll notice we explain what each section does and how to use it: we tried to keep it updated while modifying the repo, but some comments may be outdated or not relevant anymore. **Please let me know if something is not clear**!

 ---